ubihazard/probook-4x30s/README.md

 However, I wasn‘t able to make his “hot patch” SSDTs work with OpenCore.
 I don‘t know if it‘s because they were made with Clover in mind or if there‘s some other reason.
 Looking at their code, they appear to be rather complex and utilize custom `RMCF` “RehabMan configuration” device definition block.
 Regardless, SSDTs provided by Dortania in their [Sandy Bridge laptop guide](https://dortania.github.io/OpenCore-Install-Guide/config-laptop.plist/sandy-bridge.html "Sandy Bridge laptop guide") do happen to work just fine, – but pay attention to `SSDT-PM`.
 Though I did carefully port the rest of ACPI patches from RehabMan‘s original Clover config to OpenCore config format.

 What‘s left is correct USB port mapping.
 The USB port map kexts in this repo are for ProBook 4530s models with USB 3.0 port.
 If you have a different mainboard (such as with all USB 2.0 ports) or if port mapping doesn‘t match for some other reason, you would have to re-map your USB ports by means of creating your own version of `USBMap.kext`.
-This procedure is fully covered in Dortania‘s [guide](https://dortania.github.io/OpenCore-Post-Install/usb/ "USB port mapping guide") and I won‘t be duplicating it here.
+This procedure is fully covered in Dortania [guide](https://dortania.github.io/OpenCore-Post-Install/usb/ "USB port mapping guide") and I won‘t be duplicating it here.

 Kernel extensions (aka “Kexts”)
 -------------------------------